ianklfong/Find-your-hat/README.md

 ![find your hat](demostration/Find-Your-Hat_Demo.gif)

 ## To start the app
-Use terminal to Locate the project, then type
+Use terminal to Locate the project repository, then type
 ```bash
 node main.js
 ```